learningmatter-mit/NeuralForceField/README.md

 # Neural Force Field

 The Neural Force Field (NFF) code is an API based on SchNet [1-4].
 It provides an interface to train and evaluate neural networks for force fields.

+This code repository is developed at Learning Matter Lab (lead by prof. Rafael Gomez-Bombarelli) at MIT.
+Please do not distribute.

 ## Installation from source